National board of directors

 Nicole is currently employed at GP down south providing a diabetes service within general practice.
 Nicole became a credentialed diabetes educator- enabling expansion of the service at GP down south and also including providing private practice.
 The experience and knowledge gained as a diabetes educator has been invaluable in the HMR (Home Medicine Reviews) and RMMRs (Residential Medication Management Reviews) that Nicole provides as a consultant pharmacist.

-John Michailidis – Independent Director
+Jessica Miller – Independent Director

 Tracey is the Clinical Nurse Consultant at the Ipswich Diabetes service and has a strong focus on service delivery, the ongoing education of diabetes educators, mentoring and growing of new diabetes educators and to ensure that people with diabetes receive the right care, in the right place and in the right timeframe.

-Tracey is also sits on the steering committee member of the State-wide Diabetes Clinical Network in Queensland for the past eight years.
+Tracey also sits on the steering committee member of the State-wide Diabetes Clinical Network in Queensland for the past eight years.
 This network is responsible for many excellent clinical improvements that have improved the care for people with diabetes across Queensland.